On the rationality problem for low degree hypersurfaces: Base case

-Note that the scheme $Z_0$ is reducible, but the open subscheme $U_0 := Z_0 \setminus W_{Z_0} \subset Z_0$ is integral as the polynomial $F$ is irreducible.
+Note that the scheme $Z_0$ is reducible, but the open subscheme $U_0 \coloneq Z_0 \setminus W_{Z_0} \subset Z_0$ is integral as the polynomial $F$ is irreducible.
 Hence, the torsion order $\Tor^{\Z/m}(Z_0,W_{Z_0})$ is defined, see Remark \ref{rem:torsion-order-X-reducible}.
 We observe that $U_0 = Z \setminus W_Z$, where the pair $(Z,W_Z)$ is as in Theorem \ref{thm:InductionStart} with $l = l' \cdot l'' \in k[x_0,\dots,x_n]$.
 Thus, we get $\Tor^{\Z/m}(Z_0,W_{Z_0}) = m$ by Theorem \ref{thm:InductionStart}.
 Hence, $m$ divides $\Tor^{\Z/m}(\bar{Z}_\rho,W_{\bar{Z}_\rho})$ by Lemma \ref{lem:Lambda-torsion-order-specialize}.
 Conversely, any $\Z/m$-torsion order can be at most $m$.
 Hence, $\Tor^{\Z/m}(\bar{Z}_\rho,W_{\bar{Z_{\rho}}}) =m$, as claimed. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:InductionStart}] This follows from similar arguments as in the proof of \cite[Theorems 6.1 and 7.1]{Sch-torsion}; we give some details for convenience of the reader.
-Let $P=\{x_0=\dots=x_n=0 \}\subset \CP^{n+r+1}_k$ and consider the blow-up $Y:=Bl_PZ$, which can be described via the equation
+\begin{proof}[Proof of Theorem \ref{thm:InductionStart}] This follows from arguments similar to those in the proof of \cite[Theorem 6.1 and 7.1]{Sch-torsion}; we give some details for the reader's convenience.
+Let $P=\{x_0=\dots=x_n=0 \}\subset \CP^{n+r+1}_k$ and consider the blow-up $Y\coloneq Bl_PZ$, which can be described via the vanishing locus of

 inside the projective bundle $ \CP_{\CP^n}(\mathcal O(-1)\oplus \mathcal O^{\oplus (r+1)})$ over $\CP^n$, where $y_0$ denotes a local coordinate that trivializes $\mathcal O(-1)$ and $y_1,\dots ,y_{r+1}$ trivialize $\mathcal O^{\oplus (r+1)}$.
 The projection to the $x$-coordinates induces a morphism $f:Y\to \CP^n_k$.
 We furthermore pick an alteration $\tau':Y'\to Y$ of order coprime to $m$, which can be done by \cite{temkin}, see also \cite{IT}.
 The corresponding alteration of $Z$ is denoted by $\tau:Y'\to Z$.